-In another more recent European study, SRO Arh Celok LEK reported that after common causes of myocarditis had been excluded, probable celiac disease – associated autoimmune myocarditis was diagnosed.
-The patient was recommended to undergo a strict lifelong gluten free diet.
-Low compliance to gluten-free diet in our patient led to progressive worsening of the left ventricular ejection function and other serious cardiac complications which warranted invasive cardiac interventions.
-The article went on to conclude that “compliance with gluten free diet is mandatory if patients are to avoid progression of cardiomyopathy.
+In another more recent European study, SRO Arh Celok LEK reported that after common causes of myocarditis had been excluded, probable celiac disease-associated autoimmune myocarditis was diagnosed.
+The patient was recommended to undergo a strict lifelong gluten-free diet.
+Low compliance to a gluten-free diet treatment in our patient caused a progressive worsening of the left ventricular ejection function and other serious cardiac symptoms and complications that warranted invasive cardiac interventions.
+The article went on to conclude that “compliance with a gluten-free diet is mandatory if patients are to avoid progression of cardiomyopathy heart disease.
 Screening of patients with idiopathic dilated cardiomyopathy for celiac disease is advisable.”

-And, in an even more recent article, the British Medical Journal reported a case study of a 57-year-old man with iron deficiency anemia (who showed a dilated left ventricle with an injection fraction of 15% and features of cardiac failure out of proportion to his anemia.
-Subsequent investigation into his iron deficiency anemia revealed a new diagnosis of celiac disease.
-“After starting a gluten free diet, his cardiac function improved markedly, with injection fraction reaching 70%, allowing his cardiac medications to be withdrawn.
+And, in an even more recent article, the British Medical Journal reported a case study of a 57-year-old man with iron deficiency anemia (who showed a dilated left ventricle with an injection fraction of 15% and features of cardiac failure out of proportion to his anemia).
+A subsequent investigation into his iron deficiency anemia revealed a new diagnosis of celiac disease.
+“After starting a gluten-free diet, his cardiac function improved markedly, with injection fraction reaching 70%, allowing his cardiac medications to be withdrawn.
 This study suggests a link between celiac disease and cardiomyopathy.”

 1) Mayo Clinic Proc.2005 May;80(5):674-6

 2) Srp Arh Celok Lek.2012 Sep-Oct;140(9-10);641-3

 4) PLoS One.2015 Jan30:10(1):e0117529.doi: 10.1371/journal.pone.0117529.eCollection 2015